ONSdigital/csvcubed/external-docs/docs/guides/configuration/code-list-config.md

 ### Metadata

-The following metadata can be defined in the metadata section of the `code-list-config.json`:
+The following metadata can be defined in the metadata section of the *code list configuration file*:

 | **field name**     | **description**                                                                                | **default value**                  |
 | ------------------ | ---------------------------------------------------------------------------------------------- | ---------------------------------- |